selvam920/trina_grid/doc/features/column-filtering.md

 ## Best Practices

+1. **Use the New Simplified API**: Prefer `setColumnFilter()`, `removeColumnFilter()`, and `clearAllColumnFilters()` methods over the traditional filter row approach for cleaner, more maintainable code.

-1. **Enable Filtering Selectively**: Only enable filtering for columns where it makes sense.
+2. **Enable Filtering Selectively**: Only enable filtering for columns where it makes sense.
 For action columns or columns with complex widgets, filtering may not be relevant.

-2. **Choose Appropriate Default Filters**: Set default filter types that make sense for each column's data type.
+3. **Choose Appropriate Default Filters**: Set default filter types that make sense for each column's data type.
 For example, use "Contains" for text columns and "Greater Than" for numeric columns.

-3. **Provide Clear UI Indicators**: Ensure that users can easily see which filters are currently applied.
+4. **Provide Clear UI Indicators**: Ensure that users can easily see which filters are currently applied.
 TrinaGrid automatically highlights filtered columns.

+5. **Use Proper Data Types**: When using `setColumnFilter()`, use the appropriate data types (e.g., numeric values for number columns, boolean values for boolean columns) rather than always using strings.

-4. **Consider Performance**: For very large datasets, consider implementing server-side filtering to improve performance.
+6. **Consider Performance**: For very large datasets, consider implementing server-side filtering to improve performance.

-5. **Combine with Sorting**: Filtering works well in combination with sorting, allowing users to find and organize data more efficiently.
+7. **Combine with Sorting**: Filtering works well in combination with sorting, allowing users to find and organize data more efficiently.

+8. **Provide Filter Management UI**: Consider adding buttons or controls that allow users to easily clear specific filters or all filters at once using the new API methods.

-6. **Save User Preferences**: Consider saving the user's filter preferences to restore them when they return to the grid.
+9. **Save User Preferences**: Consider saving the user's filter preferences to restore them when they return to the grid.

 ## Related Features